brunorey/cgorillas/README.md

 ## Why redo this game?

 There's many reasons.
 None of them in particular defines the choice.
  - This is one of the first games I remember playing as a kid (along with simcity 1, paperboy, accolade F1 and others).
-My father was learning QBasic at the time and would tune the game for us.
+My father was learning QBasic at the time and would tune the game for us adding things that were attractive to kids like bigger explosions.
  - Software development and coding standards have changed a lot in 30 years and it's fun to study old code and find the differences.
  - Back in the day graphics programming was done in a very artisanal manner (I tried to maintain some of that by using libgraph: turboc graphs ported to linux)
  - I found many many ports of this game but didn't find any one in C or C++.